Eco-warrior hacks

 By now, we all know that we should be cutting down on plastics and non-recyclable materials, but cutting down on our water usage is easy to forget.
 The more we use in our homes, the more energy that’s required, which ultimately increases pollution and the need for fuel resources.

 However, the good news is that it’s really easy to keep sustainability in mind and reduce your water usage – simply turn off the tap when you’re not using it!
 That means not leaving it running while cleaning your teeth, and only turning it on right before hopping into the shower.
 And when it comes to the kitchen, you have your own eco-warrior waiting for you – the dishwasher.
-This handy appliance uses less water than washing up by hand, especially if you put it onto eco-mode.
+This handy appliance uses less water than washing up by hand, especially if you put it on eco-mode.

 Unfortunately, not everything is dishwasher friendly, so if you do end up using more water than you wanted while washing up that non-stick pan, make sure to reuse it for something like watering the lawn.